nllan001/MemoryScanner/ReadMe.md

 11/12/2016
 -Some minor bug fixes were worked out and the peek/poke (read/write)
 	functions were implemented.
 Starting work on the basic UI.

+11/14/2016
+-UI has most functionality other than poking/peeking.
+	Strange bug has occurred where the last memory block isn't formed that seems to be due to the lack of an additional istream object.
+Still unsure about why adding an istream object causes the last memory block to be formed in a scan.